Carlos Santana Player Props: Pirates vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 21st in MLB.
+- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in the league.

-- The Diamondbacks have a 4.44 team ERA that ranks 21st across all league pitching staffs.
+- The Diamondbacks' 4.43 team ERA ranks 20th across all league pitching staffs.

-- Diamondbacks pitchers combine to rank 18th in baseball in home runs surrendered (102 total, 1.2 per game).
+- The Diamondbacks rank 18th in baseball in home runs surrendered (102 total, 1.1 per game).

+- Nelson will start for the Diamondbacks, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.